doctrine/orm/UPGRADE.md

 If you want to extend it now you have to provide your own validation schema.

+## BC Break: Entity Listeners no long support naming convention methods

+If you want their behavior to be kept, please add the necessary Annotation methods (in case XML driver is used, no changes are necessary).

 ## BC Break: Removed `Doctrine\ORM\Mapping\Exporter\VariableExporter` constants

 This constant has been removed